 The test is externally assessed.
-Test papers are returned to Trinity and are marked at Trinity's central office.
-Examiners use the assessment criteria amplification on pages 25-27 in combination with the generic performance descriptors on page 29 to make their assessments.
+Test papers are returned to Trinity and are marked by Trinity.
+Examiners use the assessment criteria amplification on pages 20-22 in combination with the generic performance descriptors on page 23 to make their assessments.

 The amplification specifies what is required to achieve at that level, and the marker measures the performance of the candidate against the descriptors.
 For example, the amplification for assessment criterion 2.4 - Use grammar correctly, together with the list of key language items in appendix 1, states the level of grammar required to achieve the assessment criterion.
-The marker applies the generic descriptors such as 'a wide range', 'several consistent features' or 'one or two examples', awarding the mark appropriate to the performance.
+The marker applies the generic performance descriptors for learning outcome 2 such as 'a wide range' (4 marks), 'several appropriate features' (3 marks) or 'one or two appropriate examples' (2 marks), awarding 0 to 4 marks as appropriate to the performance.